conversejs/converse.js/docs/source/plugin_development.rst

 Converse.js itself is composed out of plugins and uses pluggable.js.
 Take a look at the `src <https://github.com/jcbrand/converse.js/tree/master/src>`_ directory.
-All the files that follow the patter `converse-*.js` are plugins.
+All the files that follow the pattern `converse-*.js` are plugins.

 Plugins (by way of Pluggable.js) enable developers to extend and override existing objects, functions and the `Backbone <http://backbonejs.org/>`_ models and views that make up Converse.js.

-Besides that, in plugins you can also write new Backbone (or other) models and views, in order to add new functionality.
+Besides that, in plugins you can also write new Backbone (or other) models and views, in order to add a new functionality.

-To more deeply understand how this plugin architecture works, please read the `pluggable.js documentation <https://jcbrand.github.io/pluggable.js/>`_ and to understand its inner workins, please refer to the `annotated source code
+To more deeply understand how this plugin architecture works, please read the `pluggable.js documentation <https://jcbrand.github.io/pluggable.js/>`_ and to understand its inner workings, please refer to the `annotated source code
 <https://jcbrand.github.io/pluggable.js/docs/pluggable.html>`_.

 .. note:: **Trying out a plugin in JSFiddle**